-Sin Fronteras is a summer sessions course that takes place in Oaxaca, Mexico.
+The Sin Fronteras - Oaxaca Summer Program is a comprehensive and integrated learning program conducted in Oaxaca, Mexico as a service-learning course, SOC WEL 272: Health and Human Services in Mexico.
 The course is intended for Social Work students interested in deepening their understanding of effective and culturally responsive international social work practice.
-The program is open to all Berkeley Social Welfare graduate students, students from other graduate MSW programs, and other behavioral health professionals.
-Applicants must speak Spanish at an advanced-beginner level to be considered.
+The program is open to all UC Berkeley Social Welfare graduate students, UC Berkeley graduate students from selected programs (Public Health, Public Policy, Ethnic Studies, Education), and San Francisco State University Social Welfare graduate students.
+Applicants must speak Spanish at an intermediate level to be considered.

 While in Oaxaca, the students will: